 I know you’ve probably spent a fortune already feeding and watering your guests, but one last round goes a long way.
-Give your best man £100 and send him to the bar for a tray of shots for those who are on the dance floor.
-Not only will it draw people to the dance floor, but there’s nothing like a try of tequila or Jaggerbombs to give the party a big fat shove in the right direction.
+Get your best man to the bar for a tray of shots for those who are on the dance floor.
+Not only will it draw people to the dance floor, but there’s nothing like a tray of tequila or Jaggerbombs to give the party a big fat shove in the right direction.
 It also looks pretty cool on photos to with your guests doing shots while you dance like no one is watching!!!

 4 – Band v’s DJ

 So, which is best…. a band or a DJ?
 Well, there’s no right answer, but it very much depends on who you book, especially when it comes to DJ’s.
 Over the last 10 years, DJ’s have slowly moved on from being that cheesy dude, who feels the need to talk in between every single track and cracks shit jokes.
 Please AVOID that guy like the plague if you want a cool party!!
 Now, there are loads of DJ’s out there that will listen to what you want from the music and respect your wishes when you ask them not to play the Birdie Song (please god no!!), or anything by Abba.
 So, pick wisely and don’t compromise if you want a great party just because your uncle “knows a guy”.